BhavinOndhiya/AWT/README.md

 # AWT
-in these i'd be posting all work done in AWR LAb
+in these i'd be posting all work done in AWT LAb